 The Certificate of Achievement in Emergency Medical Technician-Basic trains students to provide out of hospital emergency medical care and transportation for critical and emergent patients who access the emergency medical services (EMS) system.
 EMTs have the basic knowledge and skills necessary to stabilize and safely transport patients ranging from non-emergency and routine medical transports to life threatening emergencies.
 Emergency Medical Technicians function as part of a comprehensive EMS response system, under medical oversight.
 Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
 Students are eligible to test with the National Registry of Emergency Medical Technicians upon completion.

-Achievement of this certificate is only possible through full-time enrollment in the EMT-Basic courses.
+enrollment in the EMT-Basic courses.

-EMS 120 Emergency Medical Technician-Basic......8
+EMS 120 Emergency Medical Technician-Basic.....8